Rhythmic-Ocean/Osu-Arena/README.md

 ---

-## Recent (Dec 21 2025)
+## Recent (Dec 25 2025)

-- Updated session_reset to be a / command
-- Added support for points calculation and display, both sesonally and weekly (resets every Monday)
-- /session_reset can now perform backups, along with resets
-- Added /points command, to add/ remove points from players, restricted to admins and speed rank judges
+- Added /delete command that forcefully deletes a player from the database
+- Added a mechanism that automatically deletes a player from the database when they leave the Server
+- Everytime the bot starts up, it now first looks for any users in database and not in server, and deletes them

 ---